 Simmer the orange slices in the same water until very tender, 30 min or more.
-Remember they will get slightly firmer when you add the sugar, so they need to be soft enough for you to crush the peel with a fingertip.
+Remember they will get slightly firmer when you add the sugar, so they need to be soft enough for you to easily crush the peel between your fingers.

 Now for the fun part!
 In the largest saucepan you have, combine the oranges and their liquid, the strawberry liquid (discarding the strawberries or perhaps chucking them in a cake), the sugar, and the smaller amount of lemon juice.
 Stir well and add more lemon to taste, so it just barely adds a touch of tartness.